In any form of success, ultimately personal attitude is more important than skills. With the right attitude, almost anything can be learned.

 But what does?
 An attitude that makes you look at every situation as a winner and defines your approach to being supportive and positive seems to be a key characteristic of those who are life's winners.

-Here's how to create your vision.
 Have a Vision Board.
 When you do your vision Board, do not think...hmmmmmm... that is so expensive...never in my whole life will I ever accomplish that....no judgment, please.
+What will help is to paste pictures on your board of what represents a life of success for you.

 2. Build a personal success profile